-Finding a Pembroke Welsh CorgiI do not have any pups available at this time, nor do I sell dogs via the internet.
+Finding a Pembroke Welsh CorgiI do not have any pups available at this time or in the near future, nor do I sell dogs via the internet.
 But here is some great information on how to go about finding the right breeder!

 The Pembroke Welsh Corgi Club of America (PWCCA) has a list of breeders by state, or check out the list of regional clubs on my Links page.
 While AKC currently has Classified Ads with puppies for sale on their website, I do NOT recommend purchasing a puppy from this venue any more than I would from any other multi-breed puppy selling website.
 The majority of sellers do not do health screening on their breeding stock, nor give guarantees if there are problems.
 "AKC" simply means the dog has been registered with this organization, not that it meets any health or quality standard.

 Is a Pembroke Welsh Corgi right for me?
 As a breed, Pembrokes generally make good family pets.
 They shed a lot, so if you donít like dog hair all over the house, do not get a Pembroke.
 Pembrokes are very intelligent dogs bred for herding, so need plenty of mental and physical exercise or they will start entertaining themselves, usually at the expense of your house or landscaping.
 They make great agility dogs.
 Being so smart, they can be trained very quickly, although are sometimes stubborn in obeying.

 Why should I do research before buying?
 Buying a puppy is like buying a car.
 You should research BEFORE you start shopping and fall in love at first sight with that "puppy in the window" who later turns out to be a lemon.
 Visit pups only AFTER youíve determined that a certain litter, pup, or even the breed is the best choice for you.
 People fall in love with cute faces, buy without asking the right questions or despite getting the wrong answers, and often regret it later.The RIGHT puppy is just as cute as the WRONG puppy;